bgk0018/garden/src/site/notes/permanent/How Minds Change - David McRaney Highlights.md

 ---
 >[!QUOTE]
 >As social animals with the power to persuade and be persuaded, there is a way out.
 When we feel it’s not them, but our own peers who have become untrustworthy, we will unconsciously attempt to change the group through argumentation.
 If that fails, we reach for empathy, for connection, outside our group if we must.
 If we find it, we become open to the challenging ideas of those who show us kindness: first about them, then about us.
 The beliefs, attitudes, and values we share with the group then become safer to question.
-If we change our minds about them, we then change our minds about us. ([Location 2594](https://readwise.io/to_kindle?action=open&asin=B093R2CP2V&location=2594)) #✂️
+If we change our minds about them, we then change our minds about us. ([Location 2594](https://readwise.io/to_kindle?action=open&asin=B093R2CP2V&location=2594)) #✂️ #favorite
 { #ref-578518041}